w3c/tdm-reservation-protocol/proposals/proposal-file-at-origin.md

 ]
 ```

 Note: in this example, if non-JPEG files are also located in “/directory-b/images”, they are driven by the TDM exception of the DSM.

+## Implementing the proposal

+This solution applies to any type of Web resource.

+It does not require a specific configuration of the Web server, only write access to the /.well-known directory.

 ## Solution vs requirements